RubensMario/compound-interest-calculator/README.md

-A compound interest calculator created as a challange on IGTI web developer bootcamp
+A compound interest calculator created as a challange on IGTI fullstack web developer bootcamp.
+As a study app, it has a lot of comments with some remarks and some things to be improved.

+## REACT DEFAULT INSTRUCTIONS

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).